- -18%

 Hop-on Hop-off Bus + Rijksmuseum

-The City Sightseeing Amsterdam bus will take you around the city centre of Amsterdam, with stops at some of the must-visit locations in the city.
+The Amsterdam Hop on Hop off bus will take you around the city centre of Amsterdam, with stops at some of the must-visit locations in the city.
 Over the course of 24 hours you can hop-on and off as you please to make your own ultimate Amsterdam city trip.
 On board the bus you can listen to an audio guide to learn more about the city, and you'll have access to free WiFi so you can share your experience with friends and family and track your location in the city in our app.

 The Rijksmuseum is one of the largest museums in the Netherlands with works by famous Dutch masters such as Van Gogh, Rembrandt and Vermeer.
 Through art and artefacts the museum gives insights into 800 years of Dutch history.
 Amongst the artefacts are model ships, pieces of furniture, doll's houses, propeller planes and much much more.